NikolaiF90/F90API/README.md

 - Input parsing - handles DO, SAY, and STORY formats

 ### Module Runtime
 F90 API owns hook execution.
-Scripts register themselves as modules - F90 calls them in the right order, at the right time, and logs failures without breaking other modules.
+Scripts register themselves as modules.
+F90 calls them in the right order, at the right time, and logs failures without breaking other modules.

 ```javascript
 F90.registerModule("CSMS", CSMS);